-Enterprise Computing

-Year 11, 2 units Year 12, 2 units Exclusions: Nil

-The study of Enterprise Computing 11-12 enables students to develop and understanding of the function and purpose of digital tools and processes, and the importance of data in enterprise information systems.
-This allows students to effectively use and manage digital tools and technologies in commercial and other settings.

-Interactive Media and the User Experience (40 hours)

-- Ubiquity of interactive media

-- Capture, store and integrate data.

-- Create interactive media systems.

-Networking Systems and Social Computing (40 hours)

-- Introduction to human-centric computing

-- Storage and workflow in enterprise networks

-- Network architecture and infrastructure

-Principals of Cybersecurity (40 hours)

-- Understanding privacy and security

-- Security awareness

-- Cyber law and ethics

-Data Science (30 hours)

-- Collecting, storing and analysing data

-- Data quality

-- Processing and presenting data

-Data Visualisation (30 hours)

-- Using data to tell a story

-- Interpreting data visualisations

-- Designing for user experience

-- Creating data visualisations

-Intelligent Systems (30 hours)

-- Systems and their applications

-- Data and intelligent systems

-- Creating intelligent systems

-Enterprise Project (30 hours)

-- Identifying and defining

-- Researching and planning

-- Producing and implementing

-- Testing and evaluating
+Enterprise Computing Year 11, 2 units Year 12, 2 units Exclusions: Nil Course Description The study of Enterprise Computing 11-12 enable function and purpose of digital tools and process information systems.
+This allows students to effect technologies in commercial and other settings.
+Year 11 Course (120 hours) Interactive Media and the User Experience (40 hours) Ubiquity of interactive media Capture, store and integrate data.
+Create interactive media systems.
+Networking Systems and Social Computing (40 hours) Introduction to human-centric computing Storage and workflow in enterprise networks Network architecture and infrastructure Principals of Cybersecurity (40 hours) Understanding privacy and security Security awareness Cyber law and ethics Year 12 Course (120 hours) Data Science (30 hours) Collecting, storing and analysing data Data quality Processing and presenting data Data Visualisation (30 hours) Using data to tell a story Interpreting data visualisations Designing for user experience Creating data visualisations Intelligent Systems (30 hours) Systems and their applications Data and intelligent systems Creating intelligent systems Creating intelligent systems Interprise Project (30 hours) Identifying and defining Researching and planning Producing and implementing Testing and evaluating

 There are no prerequisites for the Year 11 course.
 The Year 11 course is a prerequisite for the Year 12 course.
 The Year 11 course is assumed knowledge for the Year 12 course.